lcrippa/edipy2-docs/doc/funcs/3_inputoutput.rst

    :param ishape: this variable determines the shape of the returned array.
 Possible values:

     * :code:`None`: the same shape as :code:`Hloc` plus one axis for frequency
-    * :code:`3`: in the single-site case, it will return an array of the shape :code:`[ed.Nspin*ed.Norb, ed.Nspin*ed.Norb, Nfrequencies=ed.Lmats/ed.Lreal]`.
+    * :code:`3`: in the single-impurity case, it will return an array of the shape :code:`[ed.Nspin*ed.Norb, ed.Nspin*ed.Norb, Nfrequencies=ed.Lmats/ed.Lreal]`.
 In the real-space DMFT case, it will return an array of the shape :code:`[Nlat*ed.Nspin*ed.Norb, Nlat*ed.Nspin*ed.Norb, Nfrequencies=Lmats/Lreal]`. :code:`Nlat` will be determined from the module by assessing the shape of Hloc.
 If :code:`ilat` is set, ValueError is returned.
     * :code:`4`: in the real-space DMFT case, it will return an array of the shape :code:`[Nlat, ed.Nspin*ed.Norb, ed.Nspin*ed.Norb, Nfrequencies=ed.Lmats/ed.Lreal]`. :code:`Nlat` will be determined from the module by assessing the shape of Hloc.
 If :code:`ilat` is set, the output will have one dimension less.
-    * :code:`5`: in the single-site case, it will return an array of the shape :code:`[ed.Nspin, ed.Nspin, ed.Norb, ed.Norb, Nfrequencies=Lmats/Lreal]`.
+    * :code:`5`: in the single-impurity case, it will return an array of the shape :code:`[ed.Nspin, ed.Nspin, ed.Norb, ed.Norb, Nfrequencies=Lmats/Lreal]`.
     * :code:`6`: in the real-space DMFT case, it will return an array of the shape :code:`[Nlat, ed.Nspin, ed.Nspin, ed.Norb, ed.Norb, Nfrequencies=ed.Lmats/ed.Lreal]`. :code:`Nlat` will be determined from the module by assessing the shape of Hloc.
 If :code:`ilat` is set, the output will have one dimension less.